nuriel16/DNAGenDetectorServer/README.md

 DNA Gen Detector.

-You can use it as a stand alone lib.
+You can use this project's jar (found under 'dist' folder) as a library in a stand alone application.
 No container is needed (glassfish/Tomcat).<br>
-(Should add the jar 'JettyServerLib-1.0-SNAPSHOT-jar-with-dependencies.jar' to project libraries. <br>[found under 'DNAGenDetectorServer/GenDetectorServer/lib/'])
+(Should add to your project the jar 'JettyServerLib-1.0-SNAPSHOT-jar-with-dependencies.jar'. <br>[found under 'lib' folder])

-Here some use case of the project.
+Here some use case of the library.

     GenDetector genDetector = GenDetector.getInstance();
     File file = new File("DNA_file_path");